cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 (According to the nc docs, it looks like `nc -l $HOST $PORT` should also work, but it doesn’t.
 I think — though I haven’t been able to verify — that what’s happening here is that `-p` specifies the port to *listen* to, while the port following the $HOST specification is the port to *connect* to.)

+A netcat server doesn’t have to be used just for reverse shells.
+For example, you can also use it to catch web requests in conjunction with XSS or SQLi attacks.

 ## Useful Flags

 * `-l` — listen for incoming connections (rather than make an outgoing connection)